cyber-republic/developer-workshop/2019-09-04/README.md

 2. You have installed docker and docker-compose
 3. You have checked out https://github.com/cyber-republic/elastos-privnet/tree/v0.5 and are on tag v0.5
 4. Catch up on First Developer Workshop on how to run an elastos private net on your local machine if you haven't.
 Visit [Elastos Developer Workshop #1: Running Private Net](https://www.youtube.com/watch?v=0Mn9pz2UORo) for more info
-5. You have installed NodeJS and NPM
+5. You have installed NodeJS, NPM, Truffle Box and Solidity compiler
   ```
   sudo apt-get install nodejs npm;
+  npm install -g truffle solc;
   ```

 ## Resources